 Because of its affordability, tensile strength, and resistance to heat and chemical damage, asbestos was an ideal material for multiple uses in the shipbuilding industry: insulation surrounding engines, pipes and sleeping quarters, electrical wiring, fireproofing materials, acoustic panels in the flooring and ceiling tiles, protective gear, and others.
 The toxic material was frequently used throughout ships and in shipyards, where service members worked in tight quarters and breathed in tiny asbestos fibers without knowing the danger they were in.

-Most of the Times the Signs of Pleural Mesothelioma Could Be Interpreted as That of Asthma
+Signs of Asbestos-Related Diseases Could Be Interpreted as Asthma

 Many of the symptoms of asbestos-related diseases resemble those of other common lung diseases, such as asthma, including: